MARRIAGE COUNSELLING SYDNEY

 Becoming Defensive: “It’s not my fault we’re always running late.
 You’re the one who spends hours getting ready!”

 Solution: “Sorry I didn’t give you enough notice.
-In future I’ll try to give you plenty of notice in future, so we can be on time”.
+In future I’ll try to give you plenty of notice, so we can be on time”.

 Feelings of resent and contempt towards your partner is not a healthy sign.
 Your relationship needs to get help from the A & E Dept of Marriage Counselling.
 Contempt is when we subconsciously assert a stance of being superior to our partner.
 Contempt manifests in eye-rolling, sneering, cynicism, mocking, hostile humor, name-calling and sarcasam.
 Contempt is the greatest predictor of divorce.
 The solution to Contempt is to develop a culture of respect and appreciation of our partner.